5/14/2025

 speaker

-Aaron Spichalla
+Aaron Spechala

-All right, good.
+All right.
+Good.
 Thanks for taking the questions.
 I'll turn it over.
 Thanks, Aaron.

 speaker